 Here is a gif of the final animation, played at the proper speed.
 Now we have a large, animated NES boss, which is fully within the limitations of the NES hardware.
 It is important to mention that the end animation should be played at a fairly fast pace so it looks smoother.

-For reference and education purposes, this animation has been slowed so that the tile blending technique for NES bosses can be seen in real time.
+For reference and education purposes, this animation has been slowed so that the tile blending technique for NES bosses can be seen in real-time.

 And that's it!
 The graphical limitations of the NES and other retro systems can be a chore to deal with, but they can also squeeze creativity out of you that you didn't know you had.
-Using blended frames for NES bosses and boss animations is just one technique that can be used to push past the restrictions of these retro video game systems.
+Using blended frames for NES bosses and boss animations are just one technique that can be used to push past the restrictions of these retro video game systems.